 CHE100-H Principles of Chemistry (A Full Year Course - 1.0 unit) This course will examine selected topics that are fundamental to an understanding of chemistry.
 Students will investigate the electronic structure of atoms, chemical bonding, chemical formulas, mass/volume relationships in chemical reactions, gas laws, energy changes in chemical reactions, molecular geometry, acid/base/salt reactions, colligative properties, an introduction to organic chemistry and other selected subjects.
 Hands-on laboratory work will reinforce concepts as well as develop skills in using standard laboratory equipment.
-Includes a 2-3 hour weekly lab.
+Includes a 2-3-hour weekly lab.
 CHE150-H Molecular Spectroscopy (SPRING Semester - 0.5 unit) This course will act as an overview of molecular spectroscopy, with a particular emphasis on the microwave region of the spectrum.
 Molecular spectroscopy is the use of electromagnetic radiation to study the structure and motion of molecules.
 It is impossible to "see" individual molecules, but an immense amount of information can be learned by studying the frequencies and intensities that they absorb and emit.
-After an overview of quantum mechanics and ultraviolet, visible, infrared, and nuclear magnetic resonance spectroscopy, students will undertake a laboratorybased research project in the area of microwave spectroscopy.
+After an overview of quantum mechanics and ultraviolet, visible, infrared, and nuclear magnetic resonance spectroscopy, students will undertake a laboratory-based research project in the area of microwave spectroscopy.
 They will use GSSM's custom-built chirped-pulse microwave spectrometer to design, implement, and analyze their individualized research project.
-Includes a 2-3 hour weekly lab.
-PREREQ: GSSM CHE100-H or CHE201-AP or permission of instructor.
+Includes a 2-3-hour weekly lab.
+PREREQ or COREQ: GSSM CHE100-H or CHE201-AP; and calculus; or permission of instructor.
+CHE201-AP Advanced Chemistry I (AP Chem) (FALL Semester - 0.5 unit) (AP Chem) This course is for students who have already taken chemistry and would like to take the AP Chemistry exam.
+Topics explored include the structure and properties of atoms and compounds, intermolecular forces, chemical reactions, kinetics, and thermodynamics.
+Pertinent labs related to course material will be performed.
+Includes a 2-3-hour weekly lab.
+PREREQ: One unit in Chemistry.
+CHE202-AP Advanced Chemistry II (AP Chem) (SPRING Semester - 0.5 unit) (AP Chem) This course is a continuation of 201.
+Topics explored include equilibrium, acids and bases, and applications of thermodynamics.
+Pertinent labs related to course material will be performed.
+Includes a 2-3-hour weekly lab.
+PREREQ: CHE201-AP CHE101 Dual-Enrollment Chemistry I (FALL Semester - 0.5 unit) (Dual Credit with FMU) This course covers the material typical in the first semester of college chemistry, including the states of matter; the gas laws; stoichiometry; electronic structure and bonding; periodicity; 4 hours of college credit and solutions.
+Includes a 2-3-hour weekly lab.
+PREREQ: One unit in chemistry or permission of instructor.
+CHE102 Dual-Enrollment Chemistry II (SPRING Semester - 0.5 unit) (Dual Credit with FMU) 4 hours of college credit This course covers the material typical in the second semester of college chemistry, including oxidation-reduction; equilibria; electrochemistry; thermodynamics; acids and bases; kinetics; chemistry of the representative elements; coordination compounds of the transition elements; and nuclear chemistry.
+Includes a 2-3-hour weekly lab.
+PREREQ: CHE203 or permission of instructor.